cvc5/cvc5/INSTALL.rst

 To use the patched version of it, we recommend downloading it using the ``--auto-download`` configuration flag, which applies the patch automatically.
-Configure cvc5 with ``configure.sh --glpk`` to build with this dependency.
+Configure cvc5 with ``configure.sh --glpk --gpl`` to build with this dependency.

 Note that GLPK and glpk-cut-log are covered by the `GNU General Public License, version 3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.
 If you choose to use